What is Bracket? Here is the Definition, Types, and Examples

 You often see this in every esports tournament brackets match.
 Bracket is the system usually used in the playoffs after elimination.

 Brackets are made with the aim of providing balance when playing.
-For example, the team that wins the group will move up to the upper bracket.
-If used properly, a system like this will be profitable for a team.
+For example, the team that wins the group will move up.
+If utilized properly, a system like this will benefit a team.

 Definition of Brackets

-Usually in esports tournaments, they use an upper and lower bracket system.
-Where later each group winner will start in the upper bracket.
+Usually in esports tournaments, they use an upper and lower system.
+Where later each group winner will start at the upper.

 Apart from that, this also has a positive impact on the team, because they can plan for the next few matches.